 I've Just Received an AUDIT notification From a Vendor - what should i do?

-Get yourself primed - you need to take action! ...
-Firstly, if you don't know the state of your deployments vs entitlements you'll need to work that out quickly.
+Get yourself primed - prompt and organised action is required ...
+Firstly, if you don't know the state of your deployments vs entitlements work that out quickly.
 Run your discovery to capture the current state and collate all of the backing material if you don't have it at hand (contracts, licenses, amendments, orders etc).
 Reconcile what you find to what you're entitled to, and where there are overages you'll need a plan as to how you'll address either prior or with the vendor.
 If your records aren't up to scratch it's a good time to consider a tool to help out next time - check out ComplianceWare and start lodging those artefacts so you're primed and ready next time!

 I don't have my licensing ENTITLEMENTS or proof of purchase records